jan-niklasml/lhm_actions/docs/workflows.md

 - Maven-Node-Build: Executes “mvn install” for Maven projects or “npm run build” for Node.js projects.
 It selects a free version of OpenJDK and Node.js based on the presence of a pom.xml or package.json in the folder.
 Specify your subfolders if needed.
 After the source code is built, a “docker build” is executed, and the resulting Docker image is pushed to GitHub’s internal registry with the tag “latest”.
 Ensure that the Dockerfile is available in the folder.
 -	Maven-Release: This is a manual step.
 Therefore, you need to select in the tab “actions” on the left the workflow “maven-release” and start it over the button “Run workflow” (on top of the table).
 After that you can select on the pop-up-menu the version in the format x.y.z  and accordingly SNAPSHOT-X.Y.Z.
 The manual configuration with write rights is not necessary.
++ Maven-Release: This manual workflow requires you to navigate to the “actions” tab on the left and start the “maven-release” workflow using the “Run workflow” button at the top of the table.
+You can then select the desired version in the x.y.z format, followed by the corresponding SNAPSHOT-x.y.z.
+Manual configuration of write rights is not required.
 For the maven-release to work, reference the pom.xml as follows.
 Replace the placeholder variables with the actual values when pushing your artifact to Maven Central.
 ```
 <scm>